openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   - Ensure that any significant events (such as failovers, recoveries, and maintenance actions) are logged and reported.

+#### Design Details for Rollback Routines

+In case of a failure during the provisioning of shared storage, the operator should be able to roll back the changes and clean up the shared VGs without data loss.
+At the same time, existing PVCs and PVs should be unaffected by the rollback as much as possible.

+Luckily, due to the CSI design, the PVCs and PVs are not directly affected by the driver for operation, meaning that once the mount procedure has been completed, no further action is required from the driver to keep the PVCs and PVs operational.
+This means that the rollback can be done without affecting the PVCs and PVs.

+However, if for any reason the shared VGs need to be cleaned up, the operator should be able to do so without affecting the existing PVCs and PVs.
+This can be achieved by the following steps:

+1. **Rollback Procedure**:
+   - The operator can remove the shared VGs from the LVMCluster CR to ensure that they are not recreated.
+This is fundamentally the same as removing a deviceClass from the CR currently via TopoLVM, however the daemonset running on the node may bail out due to potential data loss incurred via force removal.
+     In this case, the manual rollback can be performed.
+  - The operator can then delete the KubeSAN CSI driver deployment to prevent any further provisioning of shared storage.
+2. **Manual Rollback Procedure with a broken shared volume group**:
+  - The node administrator can manually delete the shared VGs using the `vgremove` command on each node.
+In case of lock contention due to the failure state, it is possible to forcefully circumvent the lock by using the `--force` and ` --ignorelockingfailure` flag on the `vgremove` command.
+    This allows nodes that no longer achieve quorum through sanlock to recover.
+It is possible to do this for every node and to restart a procedure from scratch.
+  - The operator can then delete the shared VGs from the LVMCluster CR to ensure that they are not recreated.
+  - The operator can then delete the KubeSAN CSI driver deployment to prevent any further provisioning of shared storage.

 ### Drawbacks

 - Increased complexity in managing both node-local and shared storage.